clamsproject/mmif-summarizer/README.md

 $> python run.py
 ```

-To ping it (do this from a different terminal than the run.py script):
+To ping it (do this from a different terminal than the run.py script, but from the directory that has `input.mmif`):

 ```bash
 $> curl -X GET http://0.0.0.0:5000/